 - If the building you are in has been damaged, go outside as soon as it is safe to do so.
 Stay outside until you get the all-clear from the authorities.

 - Help children, elderly and disabled people, as well as anyone else who requires assistance.

 Be mindful that most large earthquakes are accompanied by aftershocks, some of which can be as large as the original quake.
 If you feel renewed shaking. move away from damaged structures when outside and crouch down in an open space.
 If you're still indoors, drop down, seek shelter or cover your head and neck with one arm and hold on to a sturdy piece of furniture until the shaking stops.

 Electricity and landline telephone lines may not work after a major quake, and cell towers may be down.
-If you're earthquake-ready, you'll have a manual wind-up radio that you can use to tune into to receive emergency instructions from the local authorities.
+If you're earthquake-ready, you'll have a manual wind-up radio that you can use to receive emergency instructions from the local authorities.
 You'll also have a generator to supply you with emergency power.
-Make sure you know how to start the generator—if you wait until you need it, it might be too late.
+Make sure you know how to start the generator.
+If you wait until you need it, it might be too late.